Foreign travel advice

 LGBT+ travellers

-The UAE is in many respects a tolerant society and private life is respected, although there have been some reports of individuals being punished for same sex activity, particularly where there is any public element, or where the behaviour has been accused of causing offence.
-This applies both to expatriate residents and to tourists.
-See our information and advice page for LGBT+ travellers.
+The UAE is in many respects a tolerant society and private life is respected.
+However, there have been reports of individuals being punished for same-sex sexual activity, particularly where there is any public element, or where the behaviour has caused offence.
+This applies both to foreign national residents and tourists.

 Outdoor activities and adventure tourism